BumboBlast/small-games/README.md

 # small games
- Warioware inspired microgames for the study of Game Dev
+ Warioware inspired microgames for the study of game dev